 Exposure to heat activates special proteins in your body called heat-shock proteins (HSPs).
 These HSPs protect our cells from damage from heat, yet also have many other functions that science is just beginning to understand.
-Here are some of the benefits of heat exposure and how to expose yourself for the most benefits.
+Here are some of the benefits of heat exposure and how to expose yourself for the most health benefits.

 - Lowered risk of neurodegenerative diseases — People who take saunas have shown a lower risk of Alzheimer’s and Parkinson’s disease.
 The most likely reason for this is because saunas increase the production of HSPs, which help to properly fold and degrade proteins throughout the body, including the brain.
 This helps prevent the formation of misfolded proteins which are linked to many neurodegenerative diseases.
 R, R2, R3